Skip to main content

 Counter

 Tracks the number of times that an event occurred during each reporting period.
-As described above, the Bort SDK will track all recorded values, and report the sum in the metric report.
+As described above, the Android SDK will track all recorded values, and report the sum in the Metric Report.

 Usage